 There is no question of what activity is supposed to happen next and kids know what parents expect from them when the schedule or routine is similar each day.

 Additionally, there needs to be a time where there is nothing expected of the children.
 Allow them to have time to play and time to read.
 Children benefit from making sure there is some downtime or time to relax each day!
 This allows their bodies and brains time to refuel before starting the next day.

 Set bedtime/sleep routines…and stick to them

 All children need bedtime routines….little kids, as well as big kids!
 Everyone needs to get appropriate amounts of sleep, parents as well as children and adolescents.
-They need to have quiet, restful time before bed and a similar bedtime each day, especially since they will have to wake up at a similar time each day due to needing to be at school at a certain time each day.
+They need to have a quiet, restful time before bed and a similar bedtime each day This is especially important since they have to wake up at a similar time each day to be at school at a certain time each day.

 Extracurricular activities are great for kids!
 It teaches them responsibility, time management, frustration tolerance, and independence.
 Kids have to learn to balance activities they enjoy, such as extracurricular activities, with activities they must do, such as homework and chores.
 They have to be able to keep up their grades while doing whatever other activities they enjoy.
 This is a good skill for their present life, as well as a great skill for the future and into their adult lives!

 Additionally, make sure there is time for play and other physical activity each day.
 Even if your child is not involved with an extracurricular activity, they still need physical activity and social interaction outside of school.
 This helps them grow as a person and learn valuable life skills.

 Don’t forget that school physical